simonderschwabe/noLoopNN/README.md

 can be set in the neural_network.h
 ```
 EPOCHS			- Number of Training Loops
 NUM_INPUTS		- Number of Input Neurons
 NUM_HIDDEN_NODES	- Number of Hidden Neurons
+NUM_LAYER		- Number of Hidden Layers
 NUM_OUTPUTS		- Number of Output Neurons
 NUM_TRAINING_SETS	- Number of Training Pairs
+ADJ_RATE		- Adjustment Rate of the Network during Training
 SCALE_LIMIT		- Big Jumps between Training Inputs (aka 1 2 9 10) which should be defaulted
 SCALE_DEFAULT		- Default value for the above
 ```